SEO isn’t simple, easy, or quick.

 You can do the same thing by linking to a few other posts and pages on your own site that are relevant to the page you are trying to rank.
 Likewise, have those posts link back to this one.
 Not only does this improve the user experience, but it helps provide Googlebot with a clear picture of your website’s hierarchy.

 When building your internal links, use the keyword of the target page as your anchor text.
-This is one of the best ways to tell Google what a page is all about, and you don’t need to worry about over-optimizing anchor text ratios when it comes to your internal linking.
+This is one of the best ways to tell Google what a page is all about, and you don’t need to worry about over-Optimising anchor text ratios when it comes to your internal linking.

 To better illustrate how internal linking works, imagine we are building a page for a dentist called The Complete Guide to Tooth Repair.
 Here are several other posts on the same website that we might link to: